opencog/atomspace/Design-Notes-C.md

 For example, in C++, java, python, scheme, the names of the variables that appear as the inputs to functions are used in the body of the function to connect into whatever algorithm or process is coded up inside that function.
-Inputs that are named variables are ciritical to convetional programming (for both the functional and procedural styles.)
+Inputs that are named variables are critical to conventional programming (for both the functional and procedural styles.)

 But the jigsaw connectors, as currently defined in Atomese, do not include Variable names.
 This is an unresolved design tension in Atomese.